fortune-ncube/task_manager_part2/README.md

 Use the "Login" option to access the task manager functionalities.
 Enter your username and password to log in.
 Entering the username or password incorrectly 3 times consecutively will result in your account being blocked for 10 seconds.
+Without altering the file, "user.txt" has a set of usernames and passwords you can use to login.

 ### Adding a Task